MMesbahU/Weggis/Files/simulation.md

 * `-ej t i j` Move all lineages in subpopulation i to subpopulation j at time t (this is backward in time!)
 * `-em t i j x` Set Mij (=4N0*mij) to x at time t. mij is the fraction of subpopulation i made up of migrants each generation from subpopulation j

-As said before, we are going to use a previously estimated model for populations 1-3 (adapted from [here](http://gutengroup.mcb.arizona.edu/Publications/Gutenkunst2009-Supp.pdf)):
+As we said before, we are going to use a previously estimated model for populations 1-3 (adapted from [here](http://gutengroup.mcb.arizona.edu/Publications/Gutenkunst2009-Supp.pdf)):
 `-n 1 1.68 -n 2 3.73 -n 3 7.29 -n 4 ??? -eg 0 2 116 -eg 0 3 160 -ma x 0.88 0.56 0.00 0.88 x 2.79 0.00 0.56 2.79 x 0.00 0.00 0.00 0.00 x -ej 0.029 3 2 -en 0.029 2 0.29 -en 0.30 1 1 -ej ???`
 Therefore we need to set:
 * current effective population size in Native Americans `-n 4 ???`.